ngblaylock/nathanblaylock.com/README.md

 2. `npm run dev`

 ## Deploy:
+1. Create a new branch from an issue and checkout locally
+2. Test the build with `npm run build` and `npm run preview`
-1. Update package.json version
+3. Update package.json version
-2. Commit files to new branch
-3. Merge in to `master` branch.
-This triggers a GitHub action
+4. Merge in to `master` branch.
+This triggers a GitHub action to deploy the site on gh-pages
-4. Check the actions status at https://github.com/ngblaylock/nathanblaylock.com/actions
+5. Check the actions status at https://github.com/ngblaylock/nathanblaylock.com/actions